minhquoc0712/jetson-inference/README.md

 benchmark folder was copied from: https://github.com/LukasHedegaard/pytorch-benchmark.
 Some modifications was added.
-Code for running inference on onnx and tensorrt was copied from Dat Thanh Tran scripts with some modifications.
+Code for running inference on onnx and tensorrt were copied from Dat Thanh Tran scripts with some modifications.

 ## Benchmark Workflow: